ppone/docs/README.md

 `Notes` lets you enter any additional information about your client

+---
 ####Continuing on with the invoice fields

 ---
-`Invoice Number` this field tells you the identifier for the invoice.
+<a name="invoice-field-number"></a>`Invoice Number` this field tells you the identifier for the invoice.
 You can optionally edit it, however the system assigns automatically assigns a number for every new invoice.

 ![Invoice Numbers](imgs/invoice-field-number.png)

 To edit the automatic generation of the `Invoice Number`, see [Changing Invoice Numbers](#invoice-numbers).

 ---
-`Date` The date that the invoice is issued
+<a name="invoice-field-date"></a>`Date` The date that the invoice is issued

 ![Invoice Field Date](imgs/invoice-field-date.png)